sswietoniowski/learning-docker-and-kubernates-demo/README.md

 ## Building the API Docker image

-To build basic Docker images for the API, run the following command from the root of the repository.
+Run the following command from the repository's root to build basic Docker images for the API.

 Version 1.0 (using SQLite database, no volumes configured)